top of page

 • Connect directly with collectors and other artists

-But remember: you don’t have to be everywhere.
+However, you don’t have to be everywhere.
 Pick one or two platforms and be consistent.
+This focused approach can yield better results.

 5. Email is NOT Dead

-Email marketing is one of the most effective tools for selling art.
+Email marketing remains one of the most effective tools for selling art.
 Build a list of subscribers who care about your work.
-Send newsletters with:
+Send newsletters that include:

 • New art releases